-7.1 Make notes as soon as possible (preferably within an hour of being told), writing down exactly what the child said, write what you said in reply to the child, when he/she said it and what was happening immediately beforehand (e.g., description of activity).
+- 7.1 Complete the Accident and Incident Form and make notes as soon as possible (preferably within an hour of being told), writing down exactly what the child said, write what you said in reply to the child, when he/she said it and what was happening immediately beforehand (e.g., description of activity).
 Record dates and times of these events and when you made the record.
 Keep all hand-written notes securely, even if these have been typed subsequently.
-USE FORM BUCJC/ACTION/6 ON PAGE 25.

-- 7.2 Report your discussion as soon as possible to the Coordinator.
+USE FORM BUCJC/ACTION/6 ON PAGE 25. - 7.2 Report your discussion as soon as possible to the Bethel Director for Safeguarding or Assistant Director for Safeguarding.
 If the latter is implicated report to the Deputy Coordinator.
-If both are implicated, report to Thirtyone:eight or to Children and Young People Services, if preferred. - 7.3 You should not discuss your suspicions or allegations with anyone other than those nominated in the above point. - 7.4 Once a child has talked about abuse the worker/coordinator should consider whether, or not it is safe for a child to return home to a potentially abusive situation.
+If both are implicated, report to Thirtyone:eight or to Children and Young People Services, if preferred. - 7.3 You should not discuss your suspicions or allegations with anyone other than those nominated in the above point. - 7.4 Once a child has talked about abuse the Bethel Director for Safeguarding or Assistant Director for Safeguarding following consultation with The Board of Bishops for Bethel Director for Safeguarding should consider whether, or not it is safe for a child to return home to a potentially abusive situation.
 On rare occasions it might be necessary to take immediate action to contact Children and Young People Services and/or police to discuss putting into effect safety measures for the child so that they do not return home.

-8. Working with Offenders
+Working with Offenders

-Where someone attending the Church is known to have abused children, then whilst extending friendship to the individual, the N.E.C. in its commitment to the protection of all children will meet with the individual and discuss boundaries that the person will be expected to keep.
+Where someone attending the Church is known to have abused children, then whilst extending friendship to the individual, the BETHEL BOARD OF BISHOPS in its commitment to the protection of all children will meet with the individual and discuss boundaries that the person will be expected to keep.

-- 8.1 The individual is not to be left alone with a child in the church. - 8.2 The individual is to decline offers of hospitality from a church member where there are children in the home. - 8.3 The individual is NOT to be given responsibilities where there is the potential of contact with and being left alone with a child in the church. - 8.4 The individual is to agree to a formal contract.

-9. Helping victims of Abuse
+- 7.5 The individual is not to be left alone with a child in the church. - 7.6 The individual is to decline offers of hospitality from a church member where there are children in the home. - 7.7 The individual is NOT to be given responsibilities where there is the potential of contact with and being left alone with a child in the church. - 7.8 The individual is to agree to a formal contract. - 8.
+Helping victims of Abuse